coreeng/knowledge-platform/knowledge-base/README.md

 ### Docker

 **Prerequisites:**
-Make sure Docker is installed on your system.
+* Docker is installed on your system.
 If not, you can download it [here](https://www.docker.com/products/docker-desktop/).
+* Make is installed on your system.
+If on a MAC, you can download it via `brew install make`

 ```sh
 make run-local